NY lender sues big banks over alleged Libor manipulation

 The lawsuit, filed last week in U.S. District Court in Manhattan, seeks class-action status on behalf of similar lenders.

-Berkshire Bank, which is not connected to Warren Buffett's Berkshire Hathaway (BRKa.N), says borrowers were able to take advantage of artificially low interest rates because of the big banks' "unlawful suppression" of benchmark rates.
+Berkshire Bank, which is not connected to Warren Buffett's Berkshire Hathaway, says borrowers were able to take advantage of artificially low interest rates because of the big banks' "unlawful suppression" of benchmark rates.

-Defendants named in the suit include Bank of America Corp (BAC.N), Barclays Plc (BARC.L), JPMorgan Chase & Co (JPM.N) and Citigroup Inc (C.N).
+Defendants named in the suit include Bank of America Corp , Barclays Plc, JPMorgan Chase & Co and Citigroup Inc.

 At least one other U.S. community bank has filed similar legal claims, a sign that the rate manipulation scandal is having a broad impact.
 The Community Bank & Trust of Sheboygan, Wisconsin, said in a lawsuit several months ago that alleged rate rigging had kept its interest margins artificially low.
 That lawsuit also is pending in U.S. District Court in Manhattan.